Malaval-Ren/scbeditor2/Documents/manual.md

 #### Under *SCB*

-Display the blue rectangle to indicate the number of line with the same **SCB**.
+Display blue rectangle(s) to indicate the number of line using the same pallet.
-For a bmp with bmp 4 bits / pixels the column is completely blue.
+For a bmp with bmp 4 bits or 8 bis / pixels the column is completely blue.
+We use only 16 colors just one pallet.
+Click on it to modify a group of line using the same pallet.
+You could cut it in two part group to use two pallet or to change the pallet of this group.
 ![Alt text](change_scb.png "Change pallet usable by line scb")

 #### Under *Details*